What Is Mortgage Life Assurance?

 How Much Does It Cost?

 Mortgage Life Insurance has no investment element as the payment covers the balance of the mortgage.
 So it’s usually a simple case of the cheaper the better.
+It is usually necessary to review the cover when moving home, or taking on additional borrowing on your mortgage.

 Costs depend on you

 Again if you already have a policy and you have stopped smoking ask us for a re-quote as we may be able to find cheaper cover for you.
 Some Mortgage Life Insurance policies also factor in health, occupation and participation in risky sports.
-So a 21 year old, non smoking office worker, who enjoys healthy food and regularly visits the gym, will probably find their policy could have monthly premiums that costs less than they would for someone who is older and leads a less healthy lifestyle.
+So a 21 year old, non smoking office worker, who enjoys healthy food and regularly visits the gym, will probably find their policy could have monthly premiums that cost less than they would for someone who is older and leads a less healthy lifestyle.

 Consider writing in trust